Service Canada: Description

 Similar initiatives to Service Canada have been established in many Canadian provinces and jurisdictions across Canada, such as Service New Brunswick (SNB), and ServiceOntario.
 The goal of delivering citizen-centred service has also been embraced by most developed countries around the world for several years – with Canada consistently ranked as a leader in the field by consulting firms such as Accenture.

 Service Canada is currently a part of the Employment and Social Development Canada.
 The department is the Government of Canada's major provider of social programs, services and benefits, and is a key player in the development of the full range of social policies at the federal level.

-The current Minister responsible for Service Canada is Patty Hajdu, Minister of Minister of Jobs and Families.
+The current Minister responsible for Service Canada is Patty Hajdu, Minister of Jobs and Families.

 Service Canada announced in fall 2005 that it was subcontracting some of its service delivery to SNB, the first public sector multi-service agency in Canada; this is believed to be a precedent whereby a provincial agency was contracted to deliver a federal service.

 Service Canada is a sponsor of Women in Science and Engineering Newfoundland and Labrador (WISE NL).